-The Travellers is an exhibition about the Swedish East India Company.
+The Voyagers is an exhibition about the Swedish East India Company.

 On board you will find the supercargo, who is responsible for the money.
 There is also the captain, who often ends up in power struggles with the supercargo.
 In addition, you will find a ship's doctor, chaplain, scientists and crew members – but also stowaways.

 It is a multicultural environment, with several nationalities aside from the Swedes.
 It is damp and mouldy, and temperature swings between cold and heat.
 The men are crowded by animals destined to become their food.
 It is a breeding ground for seasickness, scurvy and venereal diseases, where drunkenness and fights are common and mortality is high.

 Nonetheless, many chose to defy the poor odds to fulfil their dreams of wealth, adventure or the discovery of new animal and plant species.
 Climb aboard and set sail at the Maritime Museum!